-Here’s a quick tutorial on how to send and receive non-Gmail email through Gmail – for this tutorial, let’s pretend you have an email account named email@example.com.
+A quick tutorial on how to send and receive non-Gmail email through Gmail.
+For this tutorial, we’ll use a fictious email account named firstname.lastname@example.org.

-I don’t know about you, but I have Gmail open all day anyway, so having to go somewhere else to check emails would be annoying.
-As it is I have several email account for various things, but they all come into my one Gmail account.
+I don’t know about you, but I have Gmail open all day, so having to go somewhere else to check emails would be cumbersome.
+As it is, I have several email account for various things, but they all come into my Gmail account.
 Nice and neat.

 - Log into Gmail, click on the Gear Icon, select Settings